 When I said “trilingual” in 2013, I saw it more as Bilingual First Language Acquisition (BFLA) in the context where the English language was dominant.
 De Houwer (1) considers a child a BFLA case if two conditions are met: the child has been exposed to two languages from birth, and has had regular exposure to them until the time of the investigation.
 When we moved to Sweden in 2014, the few English words that Max and Zoe had by then gradually disappeared from their active repertoires.
 However, in 2015 we started to consciously re-introduce English to our children through cartoons and books in addition to exposing them to English when we had English-speaking guests.
 We used those occasions to teach them basic expressions in English, like greetings and farewells.

 We transmit our heritage languages systematically, consistently, and in a deliberate manner; however, the exposure to English is not deliberate, it is inconsistent, and unsystematic, albeit regular and often involves the same actors/participants and contexts.
 This approach can be modified as our situation changes.

-This site provides an account of Max and Zoe’s multilingual speech development, of their progress in language acquisition with audio and video material, as well as the analysis of relevant literature, an action plan, and recommendations for parents who have found themselves in the same boat as Svetlana and Martin.
+This site provides an account of Max and Zoe’s multilingual speech development, of their progress in language acquisition with audio and video material (separately for Maximilian and Zoe), as well as the analysis of relevant literature, an action plan, and recommendations for parents who have found themselves in the same boat as Svetlana and Martin.
 This site always has an imaginary “work in progress” banner stretched across the pages.